GRE-Cheating-Service/.github/profile/README.md

 ## What is the failed score for GRE?
 There is nothing passed or failed score in GRE.
 260 is minimum, and 340 is maximum.
 Check your university requirement. if you get lower than that, you can consider that to be your "failed score".

-## What is the lowest passing GRE score?
-260 is lowes GRE score but there is no such lowest "passing" GRE Score.

 ## Why did ETS cancel my score?
 It's difficult to say.
 Write to them to understand it.
 Or, contact us so that we can help.